There are two primary factors that affect bank CD rates. They are:

 - The current interest rate environment

-Check around, you'll find that rates increase as the length of time increases (for example, an 18 month CD will pay more than a 6 month CD).
-This is because the longer you commit to leaving your money on deposit, the more flexibility the bank has with your money.
-They are willing to pay you a better rate because they can use the money for a wider variety of purposes (and presumably they can earn more as well).
+The longer you'll have your money tied up, the higher your rate will be.
+Check around, you'll find that rates increase as the length of time increases (for example, an 18-month CD will pay more than a six-month CD).
+This is because the longer you commit to leaving your money on deposit, the more flexibility the bank has to use your money.
+They are willing to pay you a better rate because they can earn more with your money over a longer time period.
 Of course, there are surprising exceptions to this rule in uncertain times.

-If rates in general are high, somebody will be willing to pay you a decent rate on CD deposits (because they can earn more than that by investing or lending the money).
+Banks know that you have plenty of choices.
+If rates, in general, are high, somebody will be willing to pay you a decent rate on CDs because they can earn more than that by investing or lending the money.
 As a result, you can expect to see CD rates move more or less with other interest rates.

+Other factors can influence bank CD rates.
 For example, you may find that a bank is trying to win some short-term business by offering slightly higher rates.
-They know that there are people out there shopping for great CD rates, and they hope that once they get a customer in the door the customer will stay (and bring over additional assets).
+They know that there are people out there shopping for great CD rates, and they hope that once they get a customer in the door, that customer will stay (and bring over additional assets).

 Getting the Best Bank CD Rates